apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ![assets/success-remove-job-pod.png](assets/success-remove-job-pod.png)

-Also the pod log ends with "CP4BA Enterprise remove completed" (in the below picture point 1).
+Also near the end of pod log there will be indication that zero tasks failed (in the below picture point 1).

 ![assets/success-remove-job-log.png](assets/success-remove-job-log.png)